Jul 9, 2019

 Congrats!
 Your offer has been accepted or maybe you’re just curious on what you should do once you’re under contract on a home.
 Either way, we've put together some things to know and steps to follow to get you through closing smoothly!

 If you're financing your home and haven't already completed the mortgage application, then this should be one of your first steps.
 Many contracts provide a specified amount of time to complete your application (Ex: 5 days after the contract is effective), so keep this in mind.
 Plus, you'll want to get this started as the mortgage process can take weeks to complete.

 Talk with your agent to schedule with a home inspector.
 If you don’t know a licensed home inspector, your agent can often recommend one.
 You’ll want to make this a top priority, as you only have a limited amount of time for your inspection period, as specified in your contract.

 It is recommended to do this within one week of your contract date.
 If you do not have a current insurance agent, you can ask your agent for their referrals.
 Once you review the quote and accept, you’ll want to forward this information over to your lender.
 You will typically pay a full year’s premium at closing (and often the lender will require a few months worth of premiums be added to your escrow account).
 Check out our partner Lemonade Insurance and save!

 Your mortgage lender will typically send you pre-closing documents to look over and sign.
 You will sign the final copies at closing, so it’s important to make any notes and changes beforehand.

 On closing day, you will sign your closing documents.
-This can take about an hour.
-Once signed, you will receive the keys to your new home!!
+This can take about an hour and usually takes place at the closing attorney's office.
+If you work with a SimpleShowing Agent, you will also receive your refund check at the closing table for up to $15,000.
+Once all documents are signed, you will receive the keys to your new home!!